EthanPrkr/EthanPrkr.github.io/_posts/2024-05-29-troysigmachi.org.md

 date: 2024-05-29 13:28:00 -0500
 categories: [projects]
 tags: [web-development]     # TAG names should always be lowercase
-description: Website for my fraternity chapter at Troy University to share information about...
 toc: false
 comments: false
 image: